You have never had "real brown sugar" until you have tried Muscovado sugar! Try brown sugar in it's more natural form.

 Just like brown sugar does, Muscovado can harden up on you (problem might be even worse).
 The easiest solution is to place a damp (not soaking wet) wash cloth over top the sugar overnight.
 This should soften it up for you.

 This sugar is most often produced in places like Philippines and Barbados.
 The Muscovado sugar I purchased is from the island of Mauritius.

 This sugar can be difficult to find.
 I don't seem to be able to find it in most large chain supermarkets.
-But if you head to a more specialty market, you should be able to find it there.
+But if you head to Whole Foods Market or more specialty market, you should be able to find it there.
 Of course you can always purchase it from a vendor online.

 So I encourage you to give it Muscovado a try.
 It does come with a higher price tag, so you may not be able to completely switch to it, but it's a nice substitute to use whenever you can (I am definitely not settling for brown sugar on my Cheerios again)